 Activate: Click Activate to use a profile.
-Allow up to 30 seconds about the wireless network such as the network name (SSID), network type (Infrastructure or Ad hoc), and if the network is secured.
+Allow up to 30 seconds to connect to the wireless network.

+Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure), and if the network is secured.